Penny stock: Notable cases

 The Mafia had infiltrated Wall Street by the 1970s.
 In the 1980s Lorenzo Formato conducted penny-stock manipulations.
 Formato testified in Congressional hearings that during the years he promoted and sold penny stocks, he was involved in organized crime, and testified to rampant penny stock manipulation by organized crime.
 The Congressional hearings led to passage of the Penny Stock Reform Act of 1990.

 By 1989, American investors were being cheated out of at least $2 billion a year by schemes involving penny stocks.

 Mob activity on Wall Street reportedly increased in the 1990s.
 On February 10, 1997, The New York Times reported that "Mafia crime families are switching increasingly to white collar crimes" with a focus on "small Wall Street brokerage houses."

-In May 1997, an FBI sting operation led to charges against Louis Malpeso Jr., a reported Colombo crime family associate, for conspiring to commit securities fraud with stock broker Joseph DiBella and Robert Cattogio to inflate the price of a penny stock, First Colonial Ventures.
+In May 1997, an FBI sting operation led to charges against Louis Malpeso Jr., a reported Colombo crime family associate, for conspiring to commit securities fraud with stock broker Joseph DiBella and Robert Cattogio to inflate the price of penny stock "First Colonial Ventures".
 All three defendants pled guilty.

 Another example of an activity that skirts the borderline between legitimate promotion and hype is the case of LEXG.
 Lithium Exploration Group's market capitalization soared to over $350 million after an extensive direct mail campaign.
 The promotion drew upon the legitimate growth in production and use of lithium, while touting Lithium Exploration Group's position within that sector.
 According to the company's December 31, 2010, form 10-Q (filed within months of the direct mail promotion), LEXG was a lithium company without assets.
 Its revenues and assets at that time were zero.
 Subsequently, the company did acquire lithium production/exploration properties, and addressed concerns raised in the press.

 The "pump and dump" tactic is also known as a supernova and, unlike regular stocks, penny stocks usually move on momentum of the price action.

 One of the biggest penny stock operators in the 1950s was Tellier & Co.
 In the 1980s, major penny stock brokerages included Blinder Robinson (nicknamed "Blind'em and Rob'em"), First Jersey Securities, Rooney Pace, and Stuart-James.
 Major penny stock brokerages operating in the 1990s included Stratton Oakmont, Sterling Foster, A.S.
 Goldmen, and Hanover Sterling.